wyatt-feng/CS305-23S-Assignment1/README.md

 - 530 Not logged in.
 - 534 Request denied for policy reasons.

-The code is for the server, and the sentence is for the user.
+The code is for the client program, and the sentence is for the user to read about the response.
 So you can customize the messages, as long as the code is correct.
 These are not compulsory, i.e. you do not need to implement all of them.

+Basically, the procedure of an FTP connection is the client sending a command and then the server responding to the client.
 To give you an overview of a complete connection, here is a screenshot of the packets:

 ![](ftp_packets.png)

 In this screenshot, the commands are the ones after "Request: ", and the responses are after "Response: ".
 CRLF(`\r\n`) is ignored in the screenshot but you should **not** forget it.
 The grey items are TCP connections for data transfer.
 This file is also provided in the GitHub repository.
+If you try to use Wireshark to capture the connection on your own machine, you can use `ftp || tcp.port == 12345` as the filter given that the port of the data connection is 12345.

 ## Environment Setup